top of page

 If At First You Don't Succeed, Try, Try Again

-I found myself pondering the degree to which this old adage applies to children today, particularly the last three words.
+I found myself pondering the degree to which this old adage applies to children today, notably the last three words.
 In the world in which we currently live, a more appropriate version might be: “If at first you don’t succeed, an adult will do it for you.”
-There is no doubt in my mind that children today do not do enough for themselves - nor is it required of them.
+Many would agree that children today do not do enough for themselves, nor is it expected of them.
 Though not necessarily the intention, the degree to which we have increasingly required less of children has proven to be one of the most detrimental pitfalls of the child-rearing process.
 The result has been an overwhelming number of helpless children who have grown into helpless, dependent adults.

 Consider the following: